 The bond authorization amount for the ESER 2010 Bond Program is \$412,300,000.
-The total appropriation is \$419,040,887 which includes partial interest earned and bond financing costs.
+The current total appropriation of \$421,714,221 includes partial interest earned, bond financing costs, and financial closeout transfer out to the City's debt service fund to support the forthcoming General Obligation Bond debt payment.